apacheignite/documentation/clustering/cluster-config.md

   "title": "Static IP Based Discovery"
 }
 [/block]
 For cases when Multicast is disabled, `TcpDiscoveryVmIpFinder` should be used with pre-configured list of IP addresses.
-You are only required to provide at least one IP address, but usually it is advisable to provide 2 or 3 addresses of the grid nodes that you plan to start first for redundancy.
+You are only required to provide at least one IP address of a remote node, but usually it is advisable to provide 2 or 3 addresses of the grid nodes that you plan to start first for redundancy.
 Once a connection to any of the provided IP addresses is established, Ignite will automatically discover all other grid nodes.
 [block:callout]
 {
   "type": "success",